aws-samples/amazon-sagemaker-statistical-simulation-rstudio/README.md

 ![cloudformation_5](./doc/cloudformation_5.png)

-Login the RStudio instance with username **rstudio** and password **rstudio**.
+Login the RStudio instance with username **ubuntu** and password **rstudio7862**.
 [Note that this is a temporary environment for demonstration purposes.
 The use of public facing EC2 instance and simple login credential is *NOT* the best security practice to host your RStudio instance.]

 ### Lab 2: Create a Docker Container to run R scripts